15below/Build.Tools/README.md

 # Welcome to the Build.Tools project

+Convention driven .net builds scripts written in F#.

+##How To Use

 We pull this repository into other repositories for building using the paket GitHub dependencies (https://fsprojects.github.io/Paket/github-dependencies.html)

 By adding this dependency, you automatically (though paket magic) get FAKE.